Insights · Published Apr 26, 2026 · Updated May 18, 2026 · 20 min read

 How often should I refresh my custom prompt set?

-The set itself should rarely change once locked — you need run-over-run comparison value.
-Refresh quarterly only if your category vocabulary has meaningfully shifted (new competitor, new use case, new ICP).
-Otherwise, the use-case variants stay stable.
+Once you lock the set, don't change it.
+You need run-over-run comparison value.
+Refresh quarterly only if your category vocabulary has shifted — new competitor, new use case, new ICP.
+Otherwise the use-case variants stay stable.
 The pillar's 15 starter prompts essentially never change.

 What if my buyers don't use AI search yet?

 Audit anyway.
-AI surfaces are a leading indicator — buyers who don't use ChatGPT for evaluation today are typically using it within 6-12 months as it becomes embedded in workflows they already use (Notion AI, Google Workspace AI, Slack AI).
+AI surfaces are a leading indicator.
+Buyers who don't use ChatGPT for evaluation today are typically using it within 6-12 months — as it gets embedded in workflows they already use (Notion AI, Google Workspace AI, Slack AI).
 The audit you run today is positioning for next year's buyer behavior, not just this quarter's.

 Can I use the same use-case templates across multiple products or business units?